sirech/homepage2/src/pages/articles/2021-01-24-oauth-authorization-code-flow-pkce-for-react/index.md

 I've been working with OAuth a lot lately.
 Just recently, I wrote about setting it up for [grafana](../setting-up-oauth-for-grafana-with-auth0/).
 Today, I want to talk about the recommended flow for Single Page Applications, _Authorization Code Flow with PKCE_.
 I'm going to add authorization to a React application leveraging [Auth0](https://auth0.com/) as an Identity Provider.

 I mention Auth0 so often around here, you'd think I'm getting a referral bonus.
 I promise you I'm not!
 It's deserved praise.
-The UI is easy to navigate, can be easily provisioned with Terraform, and has powerful libraries for most programming languages.
-Some time ago I wrote about veryfing JWTs from a [SpringBoot backend](../authorize-spring-backend-with-jwt-in-kotlin/).
+The UI is easy to navigate, is conveniently provisioned with Terraform, and has powerful libraries for most programming languages.
+I wrote about verifying JWTs from a [SpringBoot backend](../authorize-spring-backend-with-jwt-in-kotlin/) in the past.
 Now it's time to talk about the frontend.

 ## Choosing the right flow

 OAuth is not a monolithic entity.
 There are so many [flows](https://nordicapis.com/8-types-of-oauth-flows-and-powers/) it's no wonder people still succumb to the temptation of Basic Auth.
 The first step always is [choosing the right one](https://auth0.com/docs/authorization/which-oauth-2-0-flow-should-i-use).
-Given that an SPA can't store a secret id (the whole source code is sent to the browser, you know), we have two possibilities.
+Given that an SPA can't store a secret id (the source code is sent to the browser, you know), we have two possibilities.

 ### Implicit Flow